aduffy70/Protocols/Turkey_liver_cell_isolation.md

   * Filter-sterilize.
   * Makes enough for:
     - 50ml for Buffer1 + Heparin to stop clotting and start blanching
-    - 250mL for blanching
+    - 250mL for blanching (excess can also be used for breaking up the liver)
+    - 200mL for breaking up the liver
     - 300mL for making Perfusion buffer 2
-    - 200mL for breaking up the liver

 ## Perfusion buffer 2
 1X HBSS + HEPES, 1.3mM Calcium Chloride, ~5U/mL collagenase type 4, pH 7.4